-2. Writing the Proposal.
 The proposal should be prepared by the student without assistance from any faculty member.
-The completed proposal should be emailed to the members of the examining committee one month prior to the candidacy examination date.
+The completed proposal should be emailed to the members of the examining committee two weeks prior to the candidacy examination date.
 The Research Proposal should include: Title Page, Abstract (350 words or less), Specific Aims (1 page limit), Background and Significance (up to 2 pages), Research Design and Methods (up to a total of six pages, which includes the Background and Significance), and References (not counted toward total page count) as described below:

 - Specific Aims: State concisely and realistically what the research is intended to accomplish and/or what hypothesis is to be tested.
 Do not exceed one page.

 - Background and Significance: Briefly sketch the background to the proposal, critically evaluate existing knowledge, and specifically identify gaps, which the research is intended to fill.
 State concisely the importance of the research by relating the Specific Aims to long-term objectives.
 Do not exceed two pages.

 - Research Design and Methods: Briefly summarize the experimental design and the procedures to be used to accomplish the specific aims of this research.
 Include a description of the types of data to be obtained and how they will be analyzed to accomplish the specific aims.
 The Research Design and Methods plus the Background and Significance section should not exceed 6 pages (excluding references, abstract and title page, and Specific Aims page).
 Pages should be numbered.